 LUOA’s 6th-grade Language Arts course utilizes innovative technology and engaging activities for students.
 The course allows students to interact with exciting literature, practice grammar skills, embrace the components of great writing, and learn grade level-appropriate vocabulary words.
 Students will read a wide range of novels and participate in literary activities that help develop strong reading comprehension and fluency skills.

 LUOA’s 6th-grade Math course promotes problem-solving skills by teaching students how to make real-world connections with mathematics through the teaching of number theory, graphing and statistics, estimation, and real-world problems.
 Students are also taught about the order of operations, integers, decimals, fractions, ratios and probability, measurement, geometry, and beginning algebra.
-These concepts are taught using engaging lessons, hands-on activities, videos, and interactive games.
+These concepts are taught using engaging multimedia video lectures, practice problems, and assessments.

 LUOA’s 7th-grade Bible course, Heroes of the Faith, walks students through the study of Christian martyrs and heroes who have made tremendous sacrifices for the cause of Christ.
 Throughout the course, missionary highlights and stories behind Christian hymns and songs will be examined.
 This Bible course also encourages and teaches students the importance of daily Bible reading and Scripture memory.
 Students will explore a wide range of Biblical figures, including Gideon, Samuel, Stephen, Paul, Clement of Rome, John Wycliffe, Martin Luther, Matthew Henry, David Brainerd, William Carey, Florence Nightingale, Mary Slessor, C.S.
 Lewis, Jim and Elisabeth Elliot, and Billy Graham.